 Frequently Asked Questions (FAQ)

-Monday at 6 PM
+Monday and Thursday at 12 PM

 Our classes are split so that ALL levels of people affected by Parkinson’s disease will be able to participate.
 NO prior boxing (or even exercise) experience is necessary!
 YES, you can do it.
 We can tailor every exercise to meet your needs.
 You will be AMAZED at how much you can do with a little extra motivation!